rrburman23/FYP/README.md

 # FYP: Object Detection and Tracking

 This project implements an object detection and tracking system using various deep learning models and tracking algorithms.
-It integrates popular object detectors such as YOLOv3, YOLOv5, SSD, FasterRCNN, and  , with tracking algorithms like Kalman, SORT, DeepSORT, and ByteTrack.
+It integrates popular object detectors such as YOLOv3, YOLOv5, SSD, FasterRCNN, and  , with tracking algorithms like Kalman, SORT, DeepSORT.

 ## Project Structure